Capillary/api-documentation/source/includes/_customer.md

 Parameter | Value | Description
 --------- | ----- | -----------
-loyaltyinfo | loyaltyType | Loyalty status of the customer (“loyalty”, “non_loyalty”) profiles | commChannels | Different channels through which you want to communicate with the customer (“email”, “mobile”, “wechat”) profiles | Firstname | First name of the customer profiles | Lastname | Last name of the customer profiles | identifiers | Identifier used for registering customer in a specific source ("mobile", "email", "externalId", "wechat","martjackId", "fbId") profiles | fields | Custom fields configured for the current organization attributionV2 | createDate | Time and date of registration in YYYY-MM-DDTHH:MM:SS+HH:MM (Time Zone).
+loyaltyinfo | loyaltyType | Loyalty status of the customer (“loyalty”, “non_loyalty”) profiles | commChannels | Different channels through which you want to communicate with the customer (“email”, “mobile”, “wechat”, “line”) profiles | Firstname | First name of the customer profiles | Lastname | Last name of the customer profiles | identifiers | Identifier used for registering customer in a specific source ("mobile", "email", "externalId", "wechat","martjackId", "fbId", "line") profiles | fields | Custom fields configured for the current organization attributionV2 | createDate | Time and date of registration in YYYY-MM-DDTHH:MM:SS+HH:MM (Time Zone).
 Example: 2016-06-23T19:11:18+08:00